robric/wiki-contrail-controller/Creating-SI-of-vrouter-instance-virtualization-type.md

 You must know that:
-1. <interface> nodes will be modified by vrouter-agent.
-It will append <mac> and <target> nodes into each!
+1. Notice that <interface> node does not contain <mac> and <target> nodes.
+Vrouter-agent will append them itself.

 2. Content of <name> node will be also modified: Vrouter-agent will append first 5 letters of virtual machine UUID.

 ## Creating service instance